arundhatimiracle/arundhatisingh_bitsom_ba_2511776_part2_kpi_experiment/README.md

 A recommendation should only be made after comparing the performance of the treatment group with the control group and confirming that the new campaign produces better results without causing negative effects on other important business metrics.

+# Dataset Description

+The dataset contains information from an onboarding and activation experiment conducted on new users.
+Each row represents a single user who participated in the experiment.

+The data includes user details such as experiment group (Control or Treatment), region, device type, traffic source, and plan type.
+It also contains outcome metrics such as activation status, trial completion, revenue, engagement score, retention indicators, refund information, and churn-related metrics.

+The dataset is used to compare the performance of the existing onboarding experience against the new onboarding campaign and to understand its impact on user activation and business outcomes.

 # Task 2: North Star Metric